This Mustang 2+2 (VIN 5F09A322626) was built as a Special Order -DSO 89 - for Transportation Services and finished on the 13th. of October 1964.

 Another item of interest is the golden horse in the front grill corral.

-The first factory pics of the golden Fastbacks were shot between the 4th March 1965 and 12th March 1965.
+The first factory pics of the golden Fastbacks were shot between the 4th and 12th of March 1965.

 Ford intended to provide a sleek Mustang Fastback for the movie production of Goldfinger.